voBits/tob/README.md

 <a href="https://plasnerd.github.io/PEHTML/" target="blank"><img src="https://img.shields.io/badge/built%20with-PEHTML%20(v2)-295596.svg"></a>
 <a href="https://plasnerd.github.io/Framework.js/" target="blank"><img src="https://img.shields.io/badge/built%20in-Framework.js%20(r1)-00A185.svg"></a>

-voBits is an Ethereum Token Decentralized exchange community with the most ERC20 listings of any exchange, and including new tokens from airdrops/bounties/ICOs with liquidity support from its community.
+voBits is an Ethereum Token Decentralized exchange community with the most ERC20 listings of any exchange, and including new tokens from airdrops/bounties/ICOs with liquidity support from its community via mining.

 # What is voBits?